 We suggest starting your website creation with your homepage as it represents the main idea and purpose of your site.
 Following this essential step, you can add more pages as your site and brand evolves.
 These additional webpages also ensure that your site visitors get all of the information they need from you.
 This could include how to contact you, a clear display of products or shipping information, among others.
 Keep in mind that too many pages can get overwhelming for visitors.
 Instead you should strategically decide which information is essential and what can perhaps be left out.

-04. Design and Content
+04. Design your site

 At this point you are likely thinking about the bread and butter of your site, which is its design and content.
 In fact, 48% of people cited a website’s design as the number one factor in deciding the credibility of a business, making your site’s composition crucial for its success.
 We therefore suggest thinking about what design elements and content you want to include on your site and ensuring that all elements work seamlessly together to create a memorable user experience.